x2007tro/DocRepo/README.md

 ## Function
 Common Commands
-  - Display common commands
+  - A table displaying all common commands
-  - Copy button
   - A upload button for updating new commands

 Instructions